atulkamble/GitLab101/README.md

 GitLab Account set up + Laptop + WiFi

 ## Objectives
-To Learn common technical terms used at GitLab
+**To Learn common technical terms used at GitLab**\
-To Learn how to open, comment on, and move GitLab Issues To Learn how to create a GitLab Merge Request
+**To Learn how to open, comment on, and move GitLab Issues**\
+**To Learn how to create a GitLab Merge Request**

+# Technical Terms

+## GitLab
+GitLab is a web-based DevOps lifecycle tool that provides a Git-repository manager providing wiki, issue-tracking and CI/CD pipeline features, using an open-source license.

+Summarized: GitLab is a complete DevOps platform, delivered as a single application.

 ## Welcome to GitHub Pages